Mwanjati Village School Trust (MVST)

 One aspect of the parents' roles involves organising the monthly cake stalls that take place on the last Thursday of the month at the end of the school day, with any surplus cakes being sold to children at playtime on Friday morning.
 The proceeds are used to pay the salaries of the three teachers who work in the school in Mwanjati.
 Anthony Mtitimila recently brought news of the completion of the latest building project.
 A team of builders working alongside the villagers, have added a further three classrooms.
 This means that we were able to appoint another teacher in the very near future (bringing the total number of teaching staff to four).
 Further information about the work of the charity and some up-to-date photos are available below.
 The monthly cake stall held after school will continue to raise the funds needed to help pay the teachers’ salaries.
 Children at Twiss Green are also collecting loose change in Mwanjati money boxes (for which they receive a certificate) which all adds up to help raise even more for the school, teachers and children.

-Every year we hold a special assembly when we all learn about the work of the charity and all children and their parents, who are new to our school, visit Mwanjati Corner - a very special Wishing Well built by some of our parents - on the Infant Playground: they throw a coin in the well and make a wish for the children in Mwanjati.
+Every year we hold a special assembly (Covid permitting) when we all learn about the work of the charity and all children and their parents, who are new to our school, visit Mwanjati Corner - a very special Wishing Well built by some of our parents - on the Infant Playground: they throw a coin in the well and make a wish for the children in Mwanjati.

-This was an opportunity for parents to learn about the history and work of the trust, and listen to some African songs sung by the children.
-At the end of the assembly the new children visited Mwanjati Corner near the Infant playground with their parents, and had the opportunity to throw some coins in the wishing well and make a wish for the children in Mwanjati.
+This is an opportunity for parents to learn about the history and work of the trust, and listen to some African songs sung by the children.
+At the end of the assembly the new children visit Mwanjati Corner near the Infant playground with their parents, and have the opportunity to throw some coins in the wishing well and make a wish for the children in Mwanjati.
 To raise more money for the school, many of our children have also chosen to donate their own pocket money.
 We thank them for being so kind and generous.
 This money goes some way to providing funding for the extra teacher recruited to work at the newly-extended school.

 If you would like to donate on a regular basis, or as a one-off donation, it would be most welcome.